amalsyed02/AI-projects/README.md

-# AI-projects
-machine learning and deep learning projects
+brain tumor detection using deep learning with 90% accuracy using data set from kaggle